GeorgeD88/Spotify-QuickSaver/README.md

 Direct your attention to the `empty_config.json` file in the directory (folder) you just cloned from GitHub.
 You're going to be filling in this configuration file with information about your Spotify and Raspberry Pi setup as you go through the rest of the README.
 Start by renaming the file to `config.json`.

 ### Spotify API Setup :notes:
-**Spotify QuickSave** uses the Spotify API, so you'll be required to create your own API keys on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard); don't worry, it's pretty simple!
+**Spotify QuickSaver** uses the Spotify API, so you'll be required to create your own API keys on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard); don't worry, it's pretty simple!

 Follow these steps if you need help:
 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and log in with your Spotify account.